ruan-xian/POCRA/README.md

 # Pokerogue OCR Assistant (POCRA)
 Tired of looking up Pokemon and their abilities or consulting a type effectiveness chart?
 POCRA scans your screen, recognizes the Pokemon you're fighting, and automatically opens the
 Ydarissep Pokedex page for that Pokemon.
+## Installation
+Download the latest version for Windows [here](https://github.com/ruan-xian/POCRA/releases/tag/v1.0), unzip the folder, and run `pocra.exe` to open the app.
 ## Usage
 After opening the application, two windows will appear: one will be Ydarissep's PokeRogue Pokedex (using their version online [here](https://ydarissep.github.io/PokeRogue-Pokedex)) and one will be the application interface.
 Position these however you like; this is how I personally position them: